 RECENT RECOMMENDATIONS FROM SOUTHERN INDIES...

-Women Talking by Miriam Toews ($24.00*, Bloomsbury Publishing), recommended by Underground Books, Carrollton, GA.
+Light from Other Stars by Erika Swyler ($27.00*, Bloomsbury Publishing), recommended by Underground Books, Carrollton, GA.

 I have always enjoyed Jaci Burton's books but was glad to see her step into a new setting outside of sports.
 This romance with a firehouse setting really works.
 There is just enough romance and drama to keep the book interesting and the story's incorporation of juvenile homelessness and the foster care system adds depth.
 I was hooked until the end!

 Hot to the Touch by Jaci Burton ($16.00*, Berkley), recommended by Bookmiser, Roswell, GA.

 What a catch this book is!
 Every story tugs at your emotions as you enjoy a ride upstream.
 In a world that is surviving on espresso we all need to remember to stop, breathe, pick up a fishing pole, and tune into nature and the quiet you need to fish.
 This original book is a must have for every home.